cample-html/cample-html/README.md

 </div>
 <br/>

-> From version 0.0.4 the package switches to `fetch` function!
+> As of version 0.0.4, the package switches to a `fetch` function!

 ## About